How Quickly Can Endometriosis Grow Back After Surgery?

 Pain or any other symptom that resembles those that had before surgery might easily lead one to believe—or be told—that "the endo is back."

-Every instance of endometriosis is different due to the locations of the lesions and the extent of tissue invasion, even if there may be certain commonalities and characteristics.
+Every instance of endometriosis is unique due to the varying locations of the lesions and the extent of tissue invasion, despite certain commonalities and characteristics.

 Hormone therapy and anti-inflammatory drugs such as ibuprofen and naproxen sodium are often the primary therapies for endometriosis.